privacy-scaling-explorations/zkevm-specs/specs/precompile/08ecPairing.md

 ## Constraints

-1. The length of inputs must be a multiple of 192 bytes.
+1. If the length of the input is not a multiple of 192 bytes
+  - output is 0
+2. If the input is empty which means it's a successful call,
+  - `input_rlc` is zero
+  - output is 1
-1. `ecc_table` lookup
+3. `ecc_table` lookup
-2. If `is_valid` is false,
+4. If `is_valid` is false,
-  - output is zero
+  - output is 0
   - consume all the remaining gas

 ## Code